BjarniHaukur/kth-inference/README.md

 - **Beautiful tokens/s display** with visual indicators and progress bar
 - Dynamic speed indicators (🚀 for very fast, ⚡ for fast, etc.)
-- Multi-line input support with Ctrl+Enter to send
+- Multi-line input support with keyboard shortcuts to send
 - Scrollable conversation history
 - Real-time streaming responses

 ## Usage

 - Type your message and press Enter for new lines
-- Press Ctrl+Enter to send the message
+- Press Ctrl+J or Ctrl+M to send the message
 - Supports pasting multi-line text
 - Use chat commands (see below) for additional functionality

 ## Performance Notes

-For Qwen/QwQ-32B, these are the observed generation speeds:
+For Qwen/QwQ-32B, these are the observed generation speeds, each subsequent item includes the changes of the ones above:

 - AWQ: ~38 tokens/s
-- AWQ-Marlin: ~76.8 tokens/s (recommended)
+- AWQ-Marlin instead: ~76.8 tokens/s (recommended)
+- --enforce-eager:

 ## Chat Commands